Hilary Stokes – Employer Solutions Specialist

 - have processes in place to deal with any disputes that arise from your determination

-Unless there is a large or medium entity within the supply chain, the responsibility for determining whether IR35 applies remains with the worker’s intermediary
+This change will only apply to if there is a large or medium entity within the supply chain, the responsibility for determining whether IR35 applies remains with the worker’s intermediary and not the engager.

 IR35 checklist: how do I determine the employment status of these workers?

 In general, IR35 won’t apply if the contract is for services rather than employment.
-To untangle that, you should see whether the contract specifically mentions these principles:
+To understand the difference, you should see whether the contract specifically mentions these principles:

 This relates to how much say you have over how they complete the work.
-For example, if they have to work at certain times, this implies employment
+For example, if they have to work at certain times at your premises this implies employment

 Could they bring someone else in to complete the contract, or do they need to do the work themselves?
 If they can’t send someone else, they are likely to be within IR35